-Reflections on the Copenhagen Producer Crossover - Four Months On.
+Reflections on the Copenhagen Producer Crossover - Five Months On.

 Copenhagen, June 26th this year.
 Our bi-annual congregation of our producer and roaster community had a bold and clear goal: to shape our next ten years together.
 Ten years ago, we had a dream too - to make direct trade possible for roasters of any shape and size.
 And it’s come true in ways beyond our imagination.
 Somehow it was revolutionary to open up value chains completely, and the connections that entered these chains left right and center formed a community of not just roasters and growers, but development and government agents, facilitators, designers, artists, bankers and fans who have formed under an umbrella of such a simple vision that we are often puzzled that it’s not the norm yet: to forget the strange rules under which coffee normally operates, disregard the strange structures that emerged to replace real conversations and real faces - and just be nice, be honest, be human to everyone we rely on to make our businesses thrive.